-The fast change in priority can also work in our favours as designers.
+The fast change in priority can also work in our favour as designers.
 We know that research is never complete.
-Sample bias in user research can show a pattern in the first set of users, but then show the complete opposite pattern the next week.
+Sample bias in user research can show a pattern in the first set of users, but then show the complete opposite pattern next week.

-However, the nature of an Agile environment means that features can be de-prioritised as quickly as they are prioritised.
+However, the nature of an Agile environment means that features can be de-prioritized as quickly as they are prioritized.

 This problem is amplified by the common situation of the original designer having left the team or company.
 The intimate knowledge of the research is no longer with the team.
 From here it’s easy for the assumptions and untested design decisions to start to creep in.

 Of course, new learnings could highlight that designs are out of date months down the line.
 Markets change.
-User behaviours change.
+User behaviors change.
 For good or bad and in a matter of weeks or months.
-If you have a consistent stream of budget for user testing, then an Agile environment is a great way to confirm design decisions of features which may have been worked on ages ago.
+If you have a consistent stream of budget for user testing, then an Agile environment is a great way to confirm design decisions of features that may have been worked on ages ago.